How to Connect MCP Servers to Any AI Client — Claude, Cursor, VS Code, Windsurf, ChatGPT, and More

 agent = Agent(

-name="GitHub Assistant",
+name="Repository Assistant",

-instructions="Help the user manage their GitHub repositories.",
+instructions="Help the user manage their repositories.",

 mcp_servers=[server],